Knox College (Illinois): Athletics

 The Knox College mascot is the Prairie Fire, a name it adopted in 1993 due to sensitivity about its previous nickname, the Old Siwash.
 The word Siwash is a corruption of the French term "sauvage."
-This was a derogatory term used by European traders to refer to the indigenous people, with the French explorers experiencing Native American warfare tactics as barbaric and savage.
-The term Old Siwash was popularized by George Helgesen Fitch (Knox Class of 1897) in his Saturday Evening Post articles and a book At Good Old Siwash, and was adopted as the school's nickname.
+This was a derogatory term used by European traders to refer to indigenous people.

+The term Old Siwash was popularized by George Helgesen Fitch (Knox Class of 1897) in his Saturday Evening Post articles and a book At Good Old Siwash.
 The term was widely used to denote small midwestern liberal arts colleges because of the popularity of Fitch's writings.
-In 1992 a college publication urged the school to reconsider the name given its additional previously unknown pejorative implications.

 The Prairie Fire refers to the annual spring burning of the prairie lands at Green Oaks.
-First conducted in the 1950s by Knox professor Paul Shepard, the burn protects prairie grasses from intrusions of woodland scrub and competition with "exotic" species that have been introduced to Illinois from other regions or countries to the detriment of organisms that have evolved over millions of years in delicate balance with the environment and each other.
+First conducted in the 1950s by Knox professor Paul Shepard, the burn protects prairie grasses from intrusions of woodland scrub and competition with other species.

 Knox is a member of the Midwest Conference of the NCAA at the Division III level.
 The school offers 21 men's and women's varsity sports, as well as 11 club sports, including water polo, fencing, and ultimate frisbee.
-Recent athletic highlights include the 2016, 2017, & 2018 Conference Champion women's soccer teams that participated in the NCAA Division III National Tournament and the 2018 men's soccer team that did the same.
-All-American baseball player Drake Sykes had an outstanding 2016 season, two-time All-American wrestler Jaran Rutledge placed in the NCAA Division III National Tournament in 2007 (3rd) and 2008 (8th), and All-American high-jumper Austin Rauch finished sixth at the 2019 NCAA Division III Indoor track national championships.

-Knox College and Monmouth College have the sixth-longest college football rivalry in the United States.
 The Bronze Turkey trophy, awarded annually to the victor of their game, was created in 1928 and is the brainchild of Knox football alumnus Bill Collins.
 ESPN named the Bronze Turkey the fifth "most bizarre college football rivalry trophy".

-Transportation

-Galesburg Transit provides Knox College students and faculty with free public transit within Galesburg.
+Monmouth has dominated the rivalry in recent years, with Knox last winning the game in 1998.